hpcleuven/VscDocumentation/source/compute/portal/ondemand/pycharm.rst

 Creating a new Conda environment in PyCharm
 ===========================================

-Assuming you e.g. have a :ref:`local Miniconda installation
+Assuming for instance, you have a :ref:`local Miniconda installation
 <install_miniconda_python>`, you may create a new Conda environment in PyCharm
 after you start a 'New Project' by following the steps below.
 Make sure you *do not* install Miniconda via PyCharm because it will end up in your